The exhibition space at Angoulêmeplatz 2 remains closed.

 The term "ableism" designates the discrimination of people based on their physical abilities.
 The term was developed within the field of Disability Studies.

-The exhibition is curated by Nora Brünger and Leona Koldehoff and is created in cooperation with the Kunstverein Hildesheim team.
+The exhibition was curated by Nora Brünger and Leona Koldehoff and realised together with the exhibition team.

 by Franziska Bauer and Rebekka Weihofen